gorigloria/academic-kickstart/content/post/_index.md

   alt_text: A trial image for a trial post.
   focal_point: CENTER
 ---
-Let's start with a post.
+Let's start with a post